BVLC/caffe/docs/model_zoo.md

 ---
 # Caffe Model Zoo

-Lots of researchers and engineers have made Caffe models for different tasks with all kinds of architectures and data.
+Lots of researchers and engineers have made Caffe models for different tasks with all kinds of architectures and data: check out the [model zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo)!
 These models are learned and applied for problems ranging from simple regression, to large-scale visual classification, to Siamese networks for image similarity, to speech and robotics applications.

 To help share these models, we introduce the model zoo framework: